We want to make sure that everyone has the knowledge and ability to participate in our system, from a local mayor’s race to a presidential election.

 "Politics can be complicated and we want to make sure that everyone has the knowledge and ability to participate in our system, from a local mayor's race to a presidential election," she says.

-The position draws on Wilson's experience working within the political system — both on Obama's campaign and in the halls of Congress — as well as her deep knowledge of the effects of the laws and policies enacted by politicians.
+Both positions have drawn on Wilson's experience working within the political system — both on Obama's campaign and in the halls of Congress — as well as her deep knowledge of the effects of the laws and policies enacted by politicians.
 After working for Obama, she became an adjunct professor and the director of diversity education and outreach member at Northwestern University Pritzker School of Law, where she oversaw several major diversity initiatives and taught classes on U.S. welfare programs.
 Then the political bug bit her again and she took a job as deputy chief of staff for U.S. Congresswoman Robin Kelly in the Second Congressional District of Illinois, working to stay connected and attentive to the needs of constituents.

 At Bucknell, Wilson double-majored in international relations and Spanish because she initially hoped to work at the State Department.
 But although her focus changed to the domestic context while she was in law school at Valparaiso University, she says that her Bucknell education created a knowledge base that she frequently draws on in her work on public policy.
 "Being conversant in international affairs issues is extremely helpful when you're working in a place like the House of Representatives," she says.